bigbluebutton/bbb-install/README.md

 The full source code for the installation scripts can be found [here](https://github.com/bigbluebutton/bbb-install).

-So, to install the latest iteration of BigBlueButton 2.7 on a new 64-bit Ubuntu 20.04 server with a public IP address, a hostname (such as `bbb.example.com`) that resolves to the public IP address, and an email address (such as `info@example.com`), log into your new server via SSH and run the following command as root.
+So, to install the latest iteration of BigBlueButton 4.0 on a new 64-bit Ubuntu 22.04 server with a public IP address, a hostname (such as `bbb.example.com`) that resolves to the public IP address, and an email address (such as `info@example.com`), log into your new server via SSH and run the following command as root.

 ~~~
-wget -qO- https://raw.githubusercontent.com/bigbluebutton/bbb-install/v2.7.x-release/bbb-install.sh | bash -s -- -w -v focal-270 -s bbb.example.com -e info@example.com
+wget -qO- https://raw.githubusercontent.com/bigbluebutton/bbb-install/v4.0.x-release/bbb-install.sh | bash -s -- -w -v jammy-400 -s bbb.example.com -e info@example.com
 ~~~

-This command pulls down the latest version of `bbb-install.sh` from BigBlueButton 2.7 branch , sends it to the Bash shell interpreter, and installs BigBlueButton using the parameters provided:
+This command pulls down the latest version of `bbb-install.sh` from BigBlueButton 4.0 branch , sends it to the Bash shell interpreter, and installs BigBlueButton using the parameters provided:

   * `-w` installs the uncomplicated firewall (UFW) to restrict access to TCP/IP ports 22, 80, and 443, and UDP ports in range 16384-32768.
+  * `-v jammy-400` installs the latest iteration of BigBlueButton 4.0.x .
-  * `-v focal-270` installs the latest iteration of BigBlueButton 2.7.x .
+  * `-v jammy-300` installs the latest iteration of BigBlueButton 3.0.x .
   * `-s` sets the server's hostname to be `bbb.example.com`.
   * `-e` provides an email address for Let's Encrypt to generate a valid SSL certificate for the host.